Nine Mile Ride woodland improvements

 Nine Mile Ride drainage map. © Crown copyright and database rights 2024 Ordnance Survey AC0000814058.

-We are continuing to manage the woodland to help new trees establish and to suppress the regrowth of invasive weeds.
+Throughout this project, we are continuing to manage the woodland to help new trees establish and to suppress the regrowth of invasive weeds.

 Woodland recovery